umbertopicchini/ASL/README.md

 - the "recruitment" folder:
     - subfolder ASL considers the sequentially guided  adaptive MCMC for synthetic likelihoods;
     - the subfolder BSL-Haario_robust implements semiparametric BSL with the adaptive MCMC method of Haario et al.
+- the "gaussmixture" folder:
+    it shows that ASL rapidly discovers the multiple modes of a Gaussian mixture